-''' First: it performs stream-tracking, meaning it is making sure all steps will be taken to make a correct network-connection.

-Second: TCP-network traffic comes in as packets.
-The Stream-Assembly engine reconstructs the original stream.

-Finally: the application layer will be inspected.
+''' First: it performs stream-tracking, meaning it is making sure all steps will be taken to make a corre Second: TCP-network traffic comes in as packets.
+The Stream-Assembly engine reconstructs the original Finally: the application layer will be inspected.
 HTTP and DCERPC will be analyzed. '''